 Not every defendant facing criminal charges proceed to trial or enter a plea.
 Many cases get dismissed by the court or the prosecutor.
-Our experienced lawyers challenge the evidence and review investigations with a critical eye.
+Our experienced trial lawyers in Denver challenge the evidence and review investigations with a critical eye.
 Our experience and credibility with the Courts and District Attorneys can result is an outright dismissal.
 Some grounds for dismissal include the following:

 No probable cause for arrest